neilwonil/turtle_race/README.md

 Contributions to the Turtle Race Game are welcome!
 Here are ways you can contribute:

+.
 Reporting bugs

+.
 Suggesting enhancements

+.
 Submitting pull requests with improvements
-License
-This project is licensed under the MIT License - see the LICENSE file for details.